makrai/notes/clark20-tydiqa-qa-typologically.md

   * including the connective ‘and’/‘or’—and
   * can be stacked in order of dominance from right to left
 * Verbal particles express a wide range of tense-aspect-mood, and
-  * ‘sentence-ender’ for declarative, interrogative, imperative, etc.  Korean
+  * ‘sentence-ender’ for declarative, interrogative, imperative, etc
 * rich system of honorifics.
 There is
 * extensive discourse-level pro-drop (Sohn, 2001)
 * script is non-Latin featural alphabet arranged in syllabic blocks
-  * White space is used in writing, but prescriptive conventions for spacing predicate-auxiliary compounds and semantically close noun-verb phrases are commonly flouted (Han and Ryu, 2005)
+  * White space is used in writing, but prescriptive conventions for spacing predicate-auxiliary compounds and semantically close noun-verb phrases are commonly flouted [sérülnek] (Han and Ryu 2005)

 ### Russian: an Eastern Slavic language using the Cyrillic alphabet.
 An